evino/Perfy/README.md

 6. [x] ALU Stress
 7. [x] Multi-thread ALU Stress
 8. [ ] ALU + Mem Stress

+Note when running inside WSL & VMs, some MSRs may be masked or not visible, resulting in incorrect readings for metrics like CPU Core Frequency.

 ### 11/12/2025: Adding Stress
 Got initial ALU stress working then added threading, using POSIX-threads.
 Can see a cool step up